pavelkpetrov/spring-boot-prometheus-grafana-micrometer-metrics/README.md

 with your IP address.
 On macOS you can use `ifconfig | grep "inet " | grep -v 127.0.0.1` command.

-After that in `./docker` directory run `sudo docker compose -f docker-compose.yml up --build --detach` to start Prometheus and Grafana running in Docker.
+After that in `./docker` directory run `sudo docker-compose -f docker-compose.yml up --build --detach` to start Prometheus and Grafana running in Docker.

 ## Prometheus
 * Prometheus http://localhost:9090